 Introduction / History

 The Dhanuks, who are settled in the Terai districts of Saptari, Siraha and Dhanusa, are either Dalits or a minority indigenous people.
 Dhanuks are called Rajbanshis.
-The Dhanuks of eastern Terai are called Kurmi and Patel in the Western Terai.
+The Dhanuks of Eastern Terai are called Kurmi and Patel in the Western Terai.

 Dhanuks do not marry within the clan nor do they have the practice of cross-cousin marriage.
 In most of the cases, the parents seek the girl or the boy.
-Due to the influence of neighbours they also have the system of dowry.
+Due to the influence of neighbors they also have the system of dowry.

 The houses of Dhanuks are built in cluster in the river basins and edges of forests.
 They like to settle in river basins.
 A group of ten or eleven households makes a bindar committee and five bindars constitute a praganna.
 The chief of praganna is called maijan.
 There is one post, called Chaurasi, above him.
 These institutions manage tribal reconciliation and settlement of disputes.
 Those who do not abide by rules are expelled from the ethnic group.
 Mandal, Mahato and Kurmi are their thars (clans).

 Since they dwell in the river basins and the edges of forests, they do fishing and animal husbandry.
 Some people of various types within the Dhanuks are even big landowners, but the Dhanuks who belong to the group of minority nationality are absolutely landless.
-They earn their livelihood by working as agriculture labourers and household servants.
+They earn their livelihood by working as agriculture laborers and household servants.